If you’ve ever wanted to take your motorhome skiing or park up in the mountains over winter, this post is for you!

 We always recommend LED lights to save power- especially if you’re doing a lot of motorhome wild camping, but in winter it becomes essential.

 Of course, don’t forget your clothing.
 Here’s an essential guide of what to wear when skiing

 There are companies which rent out motorhomes or campervans for skiing.
 If you choose to do that, please make sure the van is properly insulated and equipped with everything you need.

 Want to rent a vehicle for your road trip?

 Motorhome skiing- aires or campsites?

 One of our biggest questions was HOW do you find somewhere to stay in the mountains?
 Motorhome touring in France is easy enough in ‘normal’ seasons, but we know many mountain roads close during winter- so how do we know where we can go or where is open?

-It's true that many aires and sites shut during winter, but there are places which remain open all year.
+It’s true that many sites shut during winter, but there are places, including free motorhome parking and overnight stopover spots which remain open all year.
 Sadly, it looks like some aires are being closed, but there are still campsites open and available.

 There are pros and cons to whether you stay in an aire or on a campsite for your ski camping adventure!